Supergamer1337/media-cleaner/readme.md

 -   `-n`: Sort by name
 -   `-nd`: Sort by name, in descending order
 -   `-t`: Sort by media type

+#### Getting a list of all media

+By passing in the flag `-C`, the program will instead show a list of all media in your library, with the same information as the requests screen.
+This is useful if you want to see what media you have in your library, and what you can remove.
+Even though that item does not have a request associated with it.
+Otherwise it works the same as the "normal" requests screen.

 ## Issues and PRs